 The mitral valve should allow blood to flow into the ventricle but not to move backwards from the ventricle into the atrium.
 However, if the valve becomes stiff or misshapen, it can malfunction, greatly reducing the heart’s pumping efficiency.
 When this happens your heart can become enlarged or you can develop elevated pressure in the lungs.

 If you’ve been diagnosed with mitral valve disease or are showing symptoms, it’s important that you receive care, as they could be the signs of something serious.
 The experienced cardiologists at Dignity Health Heart and Vascular Institute of Greater Sacramento can get you the answers you need to stay healthy and treat mitral valve disease in Sacramento or the surrounding areas.
-Find a Doctor today to learn more.
+Find a Heart Doctor today to learn more.

 At our state-of-the-art facilities, we care for the three main types of mitral valve disease, including: